Simulation of open quantum systems via low-depth convex unitary evolutions: Discussion and Conclusion

 \section{Discussion and Conclusion}

-These results demonstrate that for a certain class of quantum channels, we can obtain a significant benefit via the proposed hybrid quantum-classical approach.
-By delegating unitary transformations to the quantum device, exponentially complex processes can potentially be handled efficiently and are combined through classical sampling and processing.
+These results demonstrate that for a certain class of quantum channels, the proposed hybrid quantum-classical approach offers significant efficiency advantages.
+By stochastically generating low-depth quantum circuits and then aggregating the measurement results, we enable the simulation of exponentially complex processes.

+A key result in our work is that the variance of our estimator is unchanged by the specifics of the probability distribution.
+Because random-unitary channels consist of a convex combination of unitary operations, the set of sampling probabilities $\{p_i\}$ always sums to unity.
+While we chose the depolarizing channel to demonstrate scalability, any random-unitary channel can be simulated via this method, assuming only that its probability distribution can be sampled efficiently.
+This includes non uniform noise channels, in which each unitary operator $U_i$ has a distinct probability $p_i$.

-This advantage is clearly seen against the ancilla-based method, although there is at least one limitation.
-Even though our method is more efficient, it does not prepare a coherent quantum state as an output.
+While our method leads to efficiency gains important for noisy quantum device applications, one limitation is that it does not create a coherent quantum state as an output.
 This means that any observables obtained via further evolutions of the state must also be processed through an estimator.
-For instance, if one wishes to use a mixed state as input to some broader algorithm, then any desired observables at the end of this algorithm must themselves be sampled using an estimator of the form in Equation \ref{estimator}.
-However, if the channel's Stinespring circuit has an exponential number of compiled gates, implementation via any quantum processor will likely be significantly challenging as well.
-This problem is demonstrated in Figure \ref{depol_figure}, where simulating 3 qubits with dilation techniques requires nearly $10^5$ CX gates.
+For instance, if one wishes to use a mixed state as input to some broader algorithm, then any desired observables at the end of this algorithm must themselves be sampled using an estimator of the form in Eq.~\eqref{estimator}.
+However, if the channel's operator representation has exponentially many terms, implementation via ancilla-based methods will be significantly challenging as well.
+This problem is demonstrated in Fig. \ref{depol_figure}, where simulating a 3-qubit depolarizing channel with a linear dilation technique naively requires nearly $10^5$ CX gates.